20Sunny/DALL-E/README.md

     CLOUDINARY_API_KEY="<api her>"
     CLOUDINARY_API_SECRET="<api here>"
     CLOUDINARY_URL="<api here>".
-4. Start the server using `npm start` & client using `npm run dev`.
+4. Replace `https://artify-teyv.onrender.com` in client's CreatePost.jsx and Home.jsx by `https://localhost:8080`.
-5. Replace
+5. Start the server using `npm start` & client using `npm run dev`.
-5. Open your web browser and navigate to `http://localhost:3000` to see the AIVANA - Artify app in action.
+6. Open your web browser and navigate to `http://localhost:5173` to see the AIVANA - Artify app in action.

 ## Getting API's
 1. Create account and get api from CLOUDINARY `https://cloudinary.com/`